OmarAymanMahfouz/twitter_scrapper/README.md

 # Twitter_Scrapper
-this project is an automated Twitter account which allows you to fetch new tweets from home page or tweets of a given profile or hashtag.
+This project is an automated Twitter account which allows you to fetch new tweets from home page or tweets of a given profile or hashtag.

 #Automate Your Own Account
 ==========================